melaniebrgr/learning-computer-science/04-rust/05-ownership.md

 **There can only be one owner at a time**--one Lord of the Ring.
 There can be unlimited immutable borrows (references), _or_ only one mutable borrow.
 That is, you can read the value as many times as you want _or_ write the value in once place.
-If we have an immutable reference to something, we cannot also take a mutable reference.
+If we have an immutable reference to something, we cannot also take a mutable reference in the same scope.

 A scope is the range within a program for which a value is valid.
 **When the owner goes out of scope, the value will be dropped.**
 In rust a scope is created with curly brace blocks.
-A reference also cannot outlive its value.
 Deallocating resources at the end of an item’s lifetime is called Resource Acquisition Is Initialization (RAII).
+**References must always be valid.**
+A reference's scope starts from where it is introduced and continues through the last time that reference is used.
+No dangles!
+A reference also cannot outlive its value, i.e. no references to empty, or wrong memory.

 ## Drop